fnayre/fnayre.github.io/_posts/2018-11-23-typing-optics.md

 over ::(Lens s a) -> (a -> a) -> s -> s
 ```

-The function takes a Lens, the function that will update the embedded value `a`, and the whole value `s`. it then returns a new whole value `s` with `a` updated.
+The function takes a Lens, the function that will update the embedded value `a`, and the whole value `s`.
+It then returns a new whole value `s` with `a` updated.

 The implementation of `over` in Haskell calls the provided Lens with a function which updates the `a` using `f`, wraps the updated value in the trivial `Identity` Functor, the Lens does its internal business and transforms `Identity a` to `Identity s`, and finally we unwrap the embedded `s` using `runIdentity`.